lanterndata/lantern/CONTRIBUTING.md

 # only run regression tests that have $FILTER in regression sql file path
 make test FILTER=hnsw

+# run parallel tests
+make test-parallel
 ```
+Running `make test` will run the lantern regression tests, these run independent of one another.
+At the moment the tests for `make test-parallel` are under development, they can be found in `test/parallel`.
+The goal of the parallel tests is to generate a more realistic workload on the index to discover timing errors and other bugs dependent on more complex use, they run in the same database.

 ## Running benchmarks
 This requires Python to be installed.
 Please check the `Dockerfile.dev` for pip requirements.